MindXpansion/AgentsAI/README.md

-# The Future of Gen AI: Tools and media
+# Agents AI: Tools and media

 * ( Agents )
-* AGS
+* AGS - The Future of Gen AI: Tools and media
 * AIML
 * AI for Business Intelligence and Analytics - Integration of AI tools and practical application